Saturday, March 29, 2025

 2025-26 Enrollment predictions

 Who stands up to oppose is the big question since diversity in peer-to-peer interaction is central to preparing for the multi-cultural environment of the 21st century.
+As a result of the diminishing focus on transition programs for underrepresented students, where support will be found is up in the air.
 Considering the risk for students from diverse backgrounds, it will be interesting to see if white students engage as allies in support of their classroom peers.
 As students of all backgrounds take stock of what's happening, campus administrators will have to thread the needle of Trump-era controls versus student support and freedom of expression.
+Some institutions are beginning to focus on collaboration across campus by pulling committees together that are agile and comprehensive in addressing student success.

 Student Affairs NOW started the Current Campus Context podcasts series to help student affairs educators navigate the complicated array of issues ahead.
 Suggestions in the 2nd episode included advising students as they attempt to discern and express opposition and relating campus issues to broader political eras and movements.
 Judiciary branch responses to campus issues is essential and, thus far, legal challenges have been successful in blocking the most egregious violations of separation of powers conventions and caselaw.